 5.1.
 Mark Field in NSH Base Header

-This document requests IANA to allocate Mark field as two bits-long field from NSH Base Header Reserved Bits [I-D.ietf-sfc-nsh].
+This document requests IANA to allocate Mark field as two bits-long field from NSH Base Header Reserved Bits [RFC8300].

 This document requests IANA to register values of the Mark field of NSH as the following: